-By harnessing the power of both email and video and using them hand in hand, we have delighted our readers and made lots of new friends (err, readers).
-Of course, this tactic is also dependent on delivering timely, helpful, and engaging content consistently, but that’s a lesson for another time.
+By harnessing the power of both email and video and using them hand in hand, we’re delighting our readers and made lots of new friends (er, readers).
+Of course, this tactic is also dependent on consistently delivering timely, helpful, and engaging content, but that’s a lesson for another time.

 “If copy is the brains of your email, video is the personality.
 Users are far more likely to click a play button than they are to read a paragraph of text.
 That’s because humans are inherently lazy and would much rather be spoon fed an idea than have to read it themselves.
 So we’ll always include a video in an email where possible.”Ruairí Galavan, Content Marketing Manager, Intercom

-With multiple opposing voices and new technology entering into the discussion every day, it’s hard to stay afloat of options and best practices regarding video and email.
-By now, many of you have probably seen a video or a GIF embedded directly into your inbox.
+With multiple opposing voices and new technology entering the discussion every day, it’s hard to stay on top of options and best practices regarding video and email.
+By now, many of you have probably seen a video or a GIF embedded directly into an email in your inbox.
 If you haven’t, that might be because your email client doesn’t play well with video.
 In these cases, the sender most likely set an image as the default option, or, worst case scenario, the email arrived at your door looking like HTML roadkill.

 - Let people know there’s a video (subject line, email text, play button on a thumbnail).

 - For informational or brand emails (welcome messages, thank-you emails) have the video play directly in the email.